 This course is designed to help students with their transition to college.
 Students will learn skills and strategies necessary for success in college but also in the workplace and life.
-Emphasis is placed on learning goal-setting, self-motivation, time management, emotional intelligence, selfawareness collaboration. and personal responsibility.
+Emphasis is placed on learning goal-setting, self-motivation, time management, emotional intelligence, selfpersonal awareness. collaboration, and responsibility.
 In addition, students will learn basic study skills and test taking skills.
-Students will also learn about the resources available to them at Bay College to support their success
+Students will also learn about the resources available to them at Bay College to support their success.

-FYE-102 2 (2-0) Introduction to College
+FYE-102 Introduction to College

 This course is designed to assist students' transition into college.
 Students will learn strategies that will help them be successful in college and the work place.
 Strategies taught include: taking personal responsibility, changing mindset, making informed choices, identifying life values and purpose, goal setting, leadership, and managing emotions.
-This course is designed for Early College students

-FYE-103 1 (1-0) Career Exploration
+FYE-103 Career Exploration

 This course is designed to assist students in developing a career path.
-Through self-assessment exercises, which evaluate skills, interests, personality, and values, students will become aware of various career options.
+Through selfassessment exercises, which evaluate skills, interests, personality, and values, students will become aware of various career options.
 Students will make informed decisions about choice of major and career goals based on research and reflection.